 Since TimeCamp has recently launched a podcast titled Stay On Top of Your Work, it’s worth to bring our readers (and audience) closer to the idea of podcasting.

 ?
 We provide more than just a podcast.
-Check out our software, TimeCamp, one of the top 10 time tracking software with desktop app, one of the best free time tracking software for freelancers, and one of the top 10 time tracking software for Linux!
+TimeCamp is a 100% free time tracker for unlimited users, one of the top 10 time tracking software with desktop app, one of the best free time tracking software for freelancers, and one of the top 10 time tracking software for Linux!

 PRO TIP: Do you know that tracking time while working on your podcast can help you understand the process of podcasting?
 You can see how much time you spend on preparing, recording and audio editing so you can later work on optimizing the most time-consuming activities.
 It’s a helpful practice if you want to become a professional speaker.
 A fellow podcaster here speaking, well, writing ?
 It helps me to thoroughly prepare for the entire process.